TradeIdeasPhilip/classic-chuzzle/README.md

 That left very little GPU for animating the squares.

 I should be able to create an alternate plan.
-Like drawing a bunch of lines on a <g> element, instead of using a pattern to repeat a single line.
+Like drawing a bunch of lines on a `<g>` element, instead of using a pattern to repeat a single line.

+I tried the `<g>`with multiple `<line>` elements.
+The results were similar.
+If I stop the color animation or I do not display the background, performance is good.
+Otherwise it it bad.
+I wonder if it's slow to pick the colors.

 ### Grouping Moving Objects